Carla Patullo Imagines Conversations She Never Had With Her Mother on 'Nomadica'

 “Basically, you have these tones set to different frequencies and they put you in this state of mind of relaxation or dreams, and some are for sleep,” said Patullo.
 “Every frequency hits you a different way, so I started to think about that throughout the album.”

-Varied pulses are transmitted throughout Nomadica, something Pattulo wanted to use to help set the mood and “create the environment for the album,” she said.
+Varied pulses are transmitted throughout Nomadica, something Patullo wanted to use to help set the mood and “create the environment for the album,” she said.

 “With ‘Isochronic Waves,’ I just started playing with those tones, but then it kept evolving, and it ended up transforming from the synthetic world into this acoustic world,” said Patullo.
 “This is the piece that transforms us mentally, into this place of acceptance.”

-Wainwright joins in the end on the symphonic closer “Fly Under,” marking a final stage of healing.
-On the track, Wainwright, who also lost her mother, singer-songwriter Kate McGarrigle, in 2010, plays electric viola on the track.
+Wainwright, who also lost her mother, singer-songwriter Kate McGarrigle, in 2010, joins in the end on the symphonic closer “Fly Under,” marking a final stage of healing.

 When Patullo first started thinking of collaborators on Nomadica, Wainwright immediately came to mind.
 “Her voice has always haunted and moved me,” shared Patullo, who also performed with Waingwright’s brothers Rufus, along with Sandra Bernhard, during a tribute to their mother in 2010.
 “Over the years, Martha’s own tributes to her mother have deeply stayed with me and shaped my connection to her artistry.
 When I began writing this song [‘Fly Under’], I felt she could carry it with me—so we wrote it together.”